 To summarize, we have defined a feature attribution method with the feature removal process made explicit via the counterfactual distribution $\Q$.
-To minimize sparsity of the attribution masks, we have to either (1) find the best distribution $\Q$, which is difficult to compute, or (2) given a fixed $\Q$, use models from the $\Q$-verifiable model class $\mathcal{F}_v(\Q)$.
-Finally, we find that feature attributions derived from model class $\mathcal{F}_v(\Q)$ are able to recover the signal-distractor decomposition of datasets.
+To minimize the sparsity of the attribution masks with a given $\Q$, we use models from the $\Q$-robust model class $\mathcal{F}_v(\Q)$.
+Finally, we find that feature attributions derived from Bayes optimal models in the model class $\mathcal{F}_v(\Q)$ are able to recover the ground-truth masks and fail to do so otherwise.